Mithunprb/JupyterNotebook/README.md

 }
 ```
 * After we get the ports, we can do local ssh port forwording
+> Note: Try to use key based authentication for ssh for security and avoid repeatability of password.
 ```bash
 % ssh user@remote -f -N -L 50170:127.0.0.1:50170
 % ssh user@remote -f -N -L 50174:127.0.0.1:50174